marshallamey/UpdateDHCPDNS/README.md

 # UpdateDHCPDNS.py

-This script takes a .csv inventory file exported from the Filemaker Pro Asset Management Database and generates all necessary files for updating DHCP and DNS
+This script takes a .csv inventory file exported from the Filemaker Pro Asset Management Database and generates all necessary files for updating DHCP and DNS.
+The file contains all device names, MAC addresses, and IP addresses.

 The filepath variable points to the directory that contains the templates folder and script